Uyghur Human Rights Project: History

+Funding

+The UAA founded the UHRP with grant funds provided by the NED.

+From 2016-2020, NED provided UHRP with more than US$1.54 million.

 Reports

 The organization publishes reports and analysis in English and Chinese to defend Uyghurs' civil, political, social, cultural, and economic rights according to international human rights standards.

 In July 2020, the UHRP published the report, "'The Happiest Muslims in the World': Disinformation, Propaganda, and the Uyghur Crisis," which analyzes the Chinese Communist Party's counter-narrative in response to escalating international alarm about human rights violations against Uyghurs.

+In 2023, it published a report urging a halt of Western tourism to Xinjiang.
+It argued that Western tourism may risk "supporting the normalisation of Chinese government policies" that are aimed to erase the Uyghur identity.

 UHRP has published reports on the CCP's policies regarding all aspects of Uyghur human rights, including cultural rights, such as "Kashgar Coerced: Forced Reconstruction, Exploitation, and Surveillance in the Cradle of Uyghur Culture," and "Extracting Cultural Resources: the Exploitation and Criminalization of Uyghur Cultural Heritage."